MicoBledsoe/holbertonschool-monty/README.md

 ![1*r4Bfo3rrFprzFM2zbgzZXA](https://user-images.githubusercontent.com/108279441/202910416-0f9a1d0f-c85d-43cf-a38c-be35e39dc93e.jpeg)

 ## EXTRA INFO:
-Usage: monty file
+Project file: monty file

-➡1where file is the path to the file containing Monty byte code
+➡where file is the path to the file containing Monty byte code

 ➡If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status EXIT_FAILURE